MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-incidents.md

 :::image type="content" source="../../media/investigate-incidents/incident-devices.png" alt-text="Example of a Devices page for an incident":::

 You can select the check mark for a device to see details of the device, directory data, active alerts, and logged on users.
 Select the name of the device to see device details in the Microsoft Defender for Endpoints device inventory.
+Here's an example.

 :::image type="content" source="../../media/investigate-incidents/incident-devices-details.png" alt-text="Example of a devices page for Microsoft Defender for Endpoints":::

 From the device page, you can gather additional information about the device, such as all of its alerts, a timeline, and security recommendations.
 For example, from the **Timeline** tab, you can scroll through the machine timeline and view all events and behaviors observed on the machine in chronological order, interspersed with the alerts raised.

 > [!TIP]
 > You can do on-demand scans on a device page.
-In the Microsoft 365 security center, choose **Endpoints > Device inventory**.
+In the Microsoft 365 Defender portal, choose **Endpoints > Device inventory**.
 Select a device that has alerts, and then run an antivirus scan.
 Actions, such as antivirus scans, are tracked and are visible on the **Device inventory** page.
 To learn more, see [Run Microsoft Defender Antivirus scan on devices](/microsoft-365/security/defender-endpoint/respond-machine-alerts#run-microsoft-defender-antivirus-scan-on-devices).

 ## Users